altdesktop/i3ipc-glib/README.md

 i3-ipc is a library to communicate with i3 via the ipc.
 The project is written in C and exposes bindings to various high-level programming languages such as Python, Perl, Lua, Ruby, and JavaScript.
 This is possible through the use of Gnome's [GObject Introspection](https://wiki.gnome.org/action/show/Projects/GObjectIntrospection?action=show&redirect=GObjectIntrospection) library and utilities.

 The goal of this project is to provide a basis for new projects in higher level languages for general scripting as well as an interface to i3 that fits well within a GLib-based stack.

-## Where we are now

-The project as it is now should be considered a proof-of-concept only.
-Many aspects of the api will change as new features are implemented.

-The object-oriented interface has yet to be designed.
-The implementation of the interface will be guided by the community.
-If you have an opinion, you can send me an email or get in touch with me on the [i3 irc channel](irc://irc.twice-irc.de/i3) (nick: TonyC).

 ## Installation